ahoymrag/ahoymrag.github.io/seaM/screenplay/scenes/scenes-25-31.md

 > Yeah, yeah, Hugo--my cousin--throws a big party every summer.
 You'd really like him-- he used to own a cosignment store out in branford but now he throws these parties - for charity you kno - .
 You and your boy - what's his name?

-_Cut To Kids table:
+### Cut To : Kids table:

 **Mac**
-Mac
+> Mac

 **Jocylen**
-Jocylen (beat) nice to meet you - my mom said you and your dad are from minnesota?
+> Jocylen (beat) nice to meet you - my mom said you and your dad are from minnesota?

 **Mac**
-No -Michigian - but we travelled a bit
+> No -Michigian - but we travelled a bit

 **Jocylen**
-My mom said that your Dad and my dad work together
+> My mom said that your Dad and my dad work together

 **Mac**
-Whose your dad?
+> Whose your dad?

 **Jocylen**
-Mr Roberts
+> Rodney Roberts

 **Mac**
-What does he do?
+> What does he do?

 **Jocylen**
-He studies the weather.
+> He makes tools and stuff for the weather.

 **Makayla**
-Her dad is a hero
+> Your dad is absolute Legend - watch your mouth Jocylen

 **Mac**
-Really?
+> Really?

 **Asher**
-I like him
+> I like him

 **Makayla**
-He invented the kaledoscope ****
+> He invented the kaledoscope ****

-**Asher**
+**Mac**
-Where is he?
+> Where is he?

 **Jocylen**
-He moved to Florida - i'm here now with my mom
+> He moved to Florida - i'm here now with my mom and grandma.

-**Makalaya enters
+**Mac**
+> How does my dad know him?

+**Jocylen**
+> My dad says everyone should know your dad.

+**Makayla**
+> My grandfather was like that

-Cut to:
+### Cut to: Adults Table

 should join us.
 The kids can play, we can hang out.

 _(takes a bite of ziti, then continues)_

+**Dominic**
-> I mean, who knows when the next storm might hit
+> My old man - God rest his soul - used to tell me - Dominic - baby - get with the times - but he wasnt around much - and I worked the bars - I always respected what he did though - that with the weather - I mean, who knows when the next storm might hit

 _Dallas nods politely, but seems a bit overwhelmed by Dominic's energy.
 Mac stands nearby, quietly listening but not engaging, his eyes occasionally drifting to the edge of the backyard.
 In the far distance there appears to be an object